juliehutchinson001/backend-mindgame/README.md

 Hosted server for the web application Mastermind Game built with:

 - `MongoDB Atlas` - A document-oriented, No-SQL database used to store the application data.
-- `Mongoose` - .
+- `Mongoose` - Middleware to query data easily to mongodb.
 - `ExpressJS` - fast node.js network app framework.
 - `nodeJS` - A JavaScript runtime built on Chrome's V8 JavaScript engine.
-- `Heroku` -
+- `Heroku` - Platform to deploy your app.

 ## Features
-- Creates an anonymous User
+- Creates an anonymous user
-- Keeps tracks of the game's level
+- Keeps tracks of the current game's level
 - Keeps tracks of the remaining time per game
-- Keeps tracks of the current session guesses
+- Keeps tracks of the current game's guesses
 - Keeps tracks of the game status `[WON, ACTIVE, LOST]`
-- Keeps tracks of the feedback of the current session `[CORRECT, PARTIAL, INCORRECT]`
+- Keeps tracks of the guesses feedback in the game `[CORRECT, PARTIAL, INCORRECT]`

 ## Getting Started